 The anode rod hangs in the tank to help prevent its inside from rusting out.
 It should be checked annually when the tank is drained.
 Replacing a badly corroded rod is far cheaper than replacing the water heater.
 Without a good anode rod, hot water will rapidly corrode the inside of the tank, shortening its life.

+- Insulate the Hot Water Heater Tank.
 This is a step you only have to do once.
 Wrapping your water heater in a blanket of insulation can improve its efficiency by up to 40 percent.
+Over a year, that 40% can really add up to some good savings on your utility bills.